Hans Brinker, or The Silver Skates: Origin of the story of the boy and the dike

 The actual authorship and genesis of the story of the boy and the dike is probably the story "Le Petit Éclusier" by prolific French children's author Eugenie Foa (1796–1852), first published in 1848.
 This appeared in an English translation by Sarah West Lander, titled "The Little Dykeman" and attributed to Foa, in the monthly magazine Merry's Museum for Boys and Girls in March 1868.

 Although Dodge was not the originator of the story of the boy and the dike, the immense popularity of her novel Hans Brinker, or The Silver Skates made the story very widely known.
 The story within a story of the nameless little boy's heroism also parallels and emphasizes Hans Brinker's own heroism in the novel.

+Real World Origin

+A famous event in Dutch history in which a little boy prevented a major disaster may have inspired the story.
+In 1622, during the Eighty Years' War, the Spanish tried to blow up the building housing the Amsterdam Stock Exchange in order to impede Dutch funding of the war.
+The building was then located on arches over the Rokin canal.
+The plan was to explode a ship filled with gunpowder right under the exchange.
+A boy noticed what was going on and raised the alarm, thus preventing a disaster.
+As a reward, he asked to be able to play his drum inside the exchange.
+The Amsterdam Stock Exchange (now Euronext) commemorates this annually by allowing school children to play drums at the exchange on Exchange Drumming Day.